Bereyziat-Development/fastapi-template/DEPLOY.md

 # Deploy your stack
+>[!NOTE]
-This is an example of how to quickly deploy your project.
+>This is an example of how to quickly deploy your project.
 Keep in mind to challenge this configuration bases on your project scale and requirements.

-## Setup your project

 Set the hostname of your server
 ````